Skip to main content Skip to navigation

 Progress Report and Thesis Plan

-A progress report of at least 3000 words is to be submitted after six months (usually Easter or equivalent date).
-By this time most of the experimental work / calculations should be complete.
+A progress report of about 2000 words is to be submitted after three months.
 The report should clearly indicate the progress to date and may contain material that could be used in the introductory chapters of your MSc thesis.
 The report will:

-• briefly review the chosen project field, putting the work in context
+• briefly review the chosen project field including the key texts, putting the work in context

 • report on the research work completed